QuantConnect/Lean/CONTRIBUTING.md

 Code reviewers will be expecting to see code that follows Microsoft's C# guidelines.
 There are a few resources available [here](https://msdn.microsoft.com/en-us/library/czefa0ke(VS.71).aspx) and [here](https://msdn.microsoft.com/en-us/library/ff926074.aspx).

+As a point of consistency, we use soft tabs of four spaces to ensure files render correctly in everyone's environment/diff tools.

 All pull requests must be accompanied by units tests.
 If it is a new feature, the tests should highlight expected use cases as well as edge cases, if applicable.
 If it is a bugfix, there should be tests that expose the bug in question.

 ## Initial Setup